telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 # Installation

 Fiddler Everywhere is a cross-platform web debugging proxy available for Windows, macOS, and Linux.
-In this article, we list the system requirements and describe the steps to install Fiddler Everywhere on all supported operating systems.
+This article lists the system requirements and describe the steps to install Fiddler Everywhere on all supported operating systems.

 ## System Requirements